-- If the colour of your child’s vomit is green or yellow, or it has blood stains in it.
+- If the colour of his vomit is green or yellow, or has blood stains in it

-- If your kid experiences trouble in breathing after vomiting.
+- If he experiences trouble in breathing after vomiting

-Make sure you give light home-cooked meals to your kid at regular intervals.
+Make sure you serve light, home-cooked meals to your kid at regular intervals.
 As soon as you notice any GERD symptoms, start with the home remedial measures.
 However, it is best to consult your kid’s doctor before you give any home remedy to your kid.